Wrabel

-(born January 7, 1989), known mononymously as Wrabel (/ˈreɪbəl/ RAY-bəl), is an American singer, songwriter and musician based in Los Angeles.
+(born January 7, 1989), known mononymously as Wrabel (/ˈreɪbəl/ RAY-bəl), is an American singer, songwriter, musician, and record producer based in Los Angeles.

 Life and career

 Wrabel attended private high school at The Kinkaid School in Houston, Texas.
 After high school, he studied at the Berklee College of Music for a semester until he left Boston to move to LA and focus on songwriting.
 He got his first big break when he was signed to Pulse Recording as a songwriter.

 In 2010, Wrabel recorded the theme song for the NBC game show Minute to Win It, "Get Up", produced by Eve Nelson.

 Wrabel was signed to Island Def Jam in 2012 by Island Def Jam Music Group chairman and CEO Barry Weiss and Executive Vice President/Head of A&R Karen Kwak.

 In 2014, Dutch DJ Afrojack released a version of Wrabel's song "Ten Feet Tall", resulting in an international hit.
 The song premiered in the United States during Super Bowl XLVIII in a Bud Light commercial and was viewed by around 100 million viewers.
 Wrabel later released the original piano-based version of the song on May 19, 2014.
 BuzzFeed named the Afrojack version of "Ten Feet Tall" one of the "35 Best Pop Songs You May Have Missed This Summer".

 On June 24, 2016, Wrabel released his single "11 Blocks", which was heavily supported and promoted by Kesha.
 He also released both a lyric video and a music video for the song.
 He released his second single, titled "Bloodstain", on March 10, 2017.
 A lyric video for the song was released the same day.
 In May 2017, he released an EP titled We Could Be Beautiful.

 In July 2017, he released a song titled "The Village", the song dedicated to show support for transgender people.
 The video shows a teenage trans boy living with his closed-minded family while the lyrics explain the difficulties in being transgender and a part of the LGBT community.
 The video ends with "#trans_rights_are_human_rights".
 The song was written in February 2017 after the removal of federal protections for trans students in public schools, and was quickly released after Donald Trump tweeted about banning transgender individuals from the military.

+In 2025, Wrabel announced his third studio album Up and Above, scheduled for release on February 13, 2026.
+The album's title track and thematic direction were inspired by Annie Jacobsen's 2024 book Nuclear War: A Scenario, which Wrabel read while conceptualizing the project.
+The album explores themes of mortality and the fragility of human existence, with Wrabel describing the work as examining "if you knew the world was ending tomorrow, how much more would the person you love matter today?"
+The album's visual aesthetic, directed and photographed by Dana Trippe, features post-apocalyptic imagery including mushroom clouds and decaying landscapes, with Wrabel drawing inspiration from the works of René Magritte and confronting what he described as "the chilling silence that follows imagined devastation."